caocscar/workshops/pyspark/pyspark.md

 **Tip:** The Spark version on Flux Hadoop is updated every time maintenance is performed.
 When you look at the Spark documentation, make sure you are looking up docs for the same version (and not necessarily the latest version).

-You can check the current version of Spark using `SparkContext.version` or `sc.version` OR if you are outside of the PySpark interactive shell `spark-shell --version`.

 ## Running PySpark as a Script
 If you don't run PySpark through the interactive shell but rather as a Python script.
 You will need some additional code at the top of your script.